Jeunese/jeunese.github.io/docs/docs-as-code.md

 | (Git) repository | Repo | Virtual storage of a directory or project.
 A remote repo is a version of your project hosted on a network or on the Internet.
 A local repo is a copy stored on your local machine. |
 |Version Control System (or Source Code Management tool) | VSC (not to be confused with VSC*ode*) | A tool that allows you to track and view changes over time, and to undo or redo those changes.
 A VSC is also used to co-ordinate the work of multiple people.

+> **Notes on static pages for documentation:**
+>
+> Technical documentation tends to make use of static because the server needs only to *serve* the pages you've created (rather than *generate* them dynamically).
+>
+> Static websites tend to be faster, simpler, and more secure because they don't have any server-side application dependences or databases, don't need you to install anything, and the server uses very few hardware resources.
+>
+> For technical documentation, you provide an SSG with content (such as Markdown files) and a theme (such as templated HTML), which it then turns into a working website.
+Updating the site can be as simple as modifying the content and processing everything again.

 ### Tools

 These tools allow you to leverage CI and review tools for writing efficiently, effectively, and collaboratively with Engineering.
 They aren't the only tools available to you.
 Many alternatives exist.
 The tools listed, below, are used to help describe the Docs-as-Code process with concrete examples.